How to Ask Someone to Be Your Reference

 Professional references are people in your network who can speak positively about your skills and qualifications for the job you're applying for.
 Though employers typically ask for a list of references after you've gone through the interview process, some may ask for them at any point.

-Who should be on your reference list?
+Who should be my references?

+Who you choose to put on your reference list will depend on the job you're applying for and how much previous work experience you have.
 For first-time job seekers, your teachers, professors, counselors, and coaches are great people to list as references.
 For job seekers with previous work experience, your previous boss, supervisor, or coworkers could be on your reference list.
+The key to selecting strong references is to make sure you choose people who have seen you in action and can speak positively about your skills and ability to do the job.

-Can a family member be your reference?
+Can a family member be my reference?

 Yes, but only if you have worked with them in a professional capacity.
 For example, if you work for your family’s business on the weekends, it is totally valid to list a family member as a reference.
 If you don’t have formal work experience but have done work for family members, like watching younger relatives or dog walking, these family members could also be a potential reference.
 Ideally, though, it is best to try to find references who are not related to you.